 A Google Report states that websites with ‘near me’ and location-specific keywords have increased, especially with mobile users.
 Mobile searches that add ‘near me’ have grown by 900 percent in four years.

 Of those users, 76 percent use a mobile device for searches for something nearby to visit the business within a day, and approximately 28 percent result in a purchase.
-Local visibility is critical for many companies due to the increase in mobile-based consumers.
+Due to the increase in mobile-based consumers, local visibility is critical for many companies.

-A crucial component of local and global SEO is high-quality locally or location-specific optimized content.
-The local presence of a brand makes ranking in local search results more accessible.
+A crucial component of local and global SEO is high-quality, locally or location-specific optimized content.
+A brand’s local presence makes ranking in local search results more accessible.
 This SEO mistake is fixed by having well-optimized, unique location-specific pages to help rank in local search engine result pages.

 10. Contact Forms

-Of the 1.5 million users we see a form, only 49 percent of them will start to fill it out.
+Of the 1.5 million users we see a form, only 49 percent will start filling it out.
 Only 16 percent of those people will complete it.
-Reasons, why contact forms do not turn into conversions, include
+Reasons why contact forms do not turn into conversions include:

 - Too many fields in the form